andrew/ultimate-awesome/README.md

 - [awesome-tezos](https://github.com/tezos-contrib/awesome-tezos) - A curated list of awesome things in Tezos ecosystem.
 - [awesome-resources](https://github.com/tyrchen/awesome-resources) - Books, videos, online classes and other resources which helped me.
 - [awesome-image-synthesis](https://github.com/victarry/awesome-image-synthesis) - Collection of papers in image synthesis with paper graph.
+- [awesome-pg](https://github.com/vinnix/awesome-pg) - PostgreSQL "Awesome" Lists of Projects, Articles, etc. .
 - [awesome-inclusion-open-science](https://github.com/willingc/awesome-inclusion-open-science) - Curated resources for inclusive collaboration in open science.
 - [awesome-resources](https://github.com/wmarzouki/awesome-resources) - Participants  of Bertelsmann Technology Scholarship created an awesome list of resources and they want to share it with the world, if you find illegal resources please report to us and we will remove.
 - [awesome-web3](https://github.com/yosriady/awesome-web3) - A curated list of awesome Web3 tools, books, courses, and more.
 Launch and learn on web3 faster!.
 - [awesome-accelerators](https://github.com/ahmadnassri/awesome-accelerators) - A curated list of startup accelerators around the globe.
-- [awesome-osc](https://github.com/amir-arad/awesome-osc) - A curated list of useful open-sound-control applications, libraries, resources and shiny things.
 - [awesome-mechanical-engineering](https://github.com/awesomelistsio/awesome-mechanical-engineering) - A curated list of tools, platforms, resources, and educational content for Mechanical Engineering.
 - [bitcoin-history](https://github.com/bitcoinfo/bitcoin-history) - Internet History, Digital Cryptography, Cypherpunks, Money \ Economics.
 All the history is related to Bitcoin.
 - [awesome-earth-system-ml](https://github.com/blutjens/awesome-earth-system-ml) - 🌎 A curated list of Earth system datasets for the machine learning and weather, climate, ice, ocean, etc. community.
-- [awesome-clever-cloud](https://github.com/CleverCloud/awesome-clever-cloud) - Curated list of awesome Clever Cloud resources.
 - [fucking-android-open-project](https://github.com/Correia-jpv/fucking-android-open-project) - A categorized collection of Android Open Source Projects, More powerful web version.
 With repository stars⭐ and forks🍴.
 - [awesome-devschile](https://github.com/devschile/awesome-devschile) - A curated list of awesome resources posted in devschile.cl.
 - [awesome-swedish-nlp](https://github.com/dkalpakchi/awesome-swedish-nlp) - A curated list of resources for natural language processing (NLP) in Swedish.